mile-hi-labs/react-data/README.md

 ### Models
-In React Data, models declare the data going to and from the server and then interconnect that data in your application for seamless computations and handling.
+In React Data, models declare the data going to and from the server for every model and then how those models are interconnected making it easy to access, manipulate, and display that information from anywhere in your application.
 To declare a model, simply do the following:

 ```
-// models/user.jsx
+# models/user.jsx

 import { AppModel } from 'react-data';